OWASP/CheatSheetSeries/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md

 - Simply avoid using redirects and forwards.
 - If used, do not allow the url as user input for the destination.
 This can usually be done.
 In this case, you should have a method to validate URL.
-- If user input can’t be avoided, ensure that the supplied **value** is valid, appropriate for the application, and is **authorized** for the user.
+- If user input can't be avoided, ensure that the supplied **value** is valid, appropriate for the application, and is **authorized** for the user.
 - It is recommended that any such destination input be mapped to a value, rather than the actual URL or portion of the URL, and that server side code translate this value to the target URL.
 - Sanitize input by creating a list of trusted URL's (lists of hosts or a regex).
 - Force all redirects to first go through a page notifying users that they are going off of your site, and have them click a link to confirm.